 Cruising around in the Montara III's on a cold fall afternoon.

 This version of the Ahnu Montara received a lower score in comfort this time around.
-Compared to boots like the HOKA ONE ONE Tor Ultra or the Salomon X Ultra Mid GTX, the Montara just did not provide the same level of comfort that these boots did.
+Compared to boots like the Salomon X Ultra Mid GTX, the Montara just did not provide the same level of comfort and padding.
 We found them to cause pain in the toe box, on both the outside of the foot and the inside.
 Now, this feedback must be taken with a grain of salt, as our lead tester has a wide foot, making narrow boots like these typically feel more uncomfortable.
 For women with narrower feet, the Montara III may be a great choice, as they have extra padding in the collar and heel to help prevent hot spots.
 The soft and supple leather upper also adds to the overall comfort of these shoes.
+The Salewa Alpenrose Ultra Mid is another great choice for women with narrower feet.

 Best suited for a narrow foot, our wide-footed tester found these shoes to be fairly painful due to the narrow toe box.